 Blue calcite is a soft, translucent mineral widely used in jewelry and carvings.
 It is found in various colors, but the most common is blue.

-Blue calcite is a popular choice for jewelry because it is affordable and has a wide range of colors.
+Blue calcite is a popular choice for jewelry because it is affordable and has many colors.
 It is also relatively durable, making it ideal for everyday wear.

 How Is Blue Calcite Made?